 Regulation 7 (1) to (4) indicates that all applicants are eligible for Waiting List A, however, placement at the School is dependent on CAPACITY.
 Waiting lists will be generated according to the Primary Admission Criteria specified above and the available space based on the order in which applications are received.
 Waiting List A and Waiting List B will only be allocated at the end of the application period after the system has sorted applications and prioritised same according to the criteria.

 After the closing date for applications has passed and the District has approved the process, all successful applicants will be sent a formal written response.
 Should the school have insufficient space to accommodate all the Waiting List A candidates, then the District Admissions Team will place those unplaced candidates at schools where there is space.

 The admission process will not discriminate against learners on the basis of race, ethnic or social origin, colour, gender, HIV/AIDS status, disability, sexual orientation, religion, conscience, belief, culture, language or the ability of the parent to pay fees.

 No assessment test related to admissions will be administered.

 Having determined the average age per grade, the school will not admit learners who differ from the average age by more than 3 years.

-Late applications will be submitted in the same way as per the application period.
+Late online applications will not be permitted via the GDE admission portal.
 Late applications will be managed by the District Admission Team.